Chapter 1: Mastering Strategy: Art and Science

 Strategy as a Position

 Viewing strategy as a plan, a ploy, and a pattern involve only the actions of a single firm.
-In contrast, the next P——considers a firm and its competitors.
+In contrast, the next P—strategy as position—considers a firm and its competitors.
 Specifically, strategy as position refers to a firm’s place in the industry relative to its competitors.
 McDonald’s, for example, has long been and remains the clear leader among fast-food chains.
 This position offers both good and bad aspects for McDonald’s.
 One advantage of leading an industry is that many customers are familiar with and loyal to leaders.
 Being the market leader, however, also makes McDonald’s a target for rivals such as Burger King and Wendy’s.
 These firms create their strategies with McDonald’s as a primary concern.
 Old Navy offers another example of strategy as position.
 Old Navy has been positioned to sell fashionable clothes at competitive prices.

 Old Navy is owned by the same corporation (Gap Inc.) as the midlevel brand the Gap and upscale brand Banana Republic.
 Each of these three brands is positioned at a different pricing level.
 The firm hopes that as Old Navy’s customers grow older and more affluent, they will shop at the Gap and then eventually at Banana Republic.
 A similar positioning of different brands is pursued by General Motors through its Chevrolet (entry level), Buick (midlevel), and Cadillac (upscale) divisions.